Howlite

 One Or More Of These Messages Are For You

-- You may not feel like you’re special or important, but so what?
+- You may feel like you’re not special or important, but so what?
 Why should you be?
 Most of us aren’t!

 - You don’t need to be better than anyone else to find joy.